20 or 30 years ago I did a large (4′ x 8′) experimental art piece for an art class.

 The most obvious thing that occured to me is drywall tape although there are tons of options.
 Duct tape with its shiny silver surface offers intriguing possibilities along with its strength – duct tape will hold together anything!

 Another option is to collage on torn strips of that fibrous Japanese paper made from banana stems.
-I also have a lot of old rag drafting vellum called Albanene which is both translucent and strong.
+I also have a lot of old rag drafting vellum called Albanine which is both translucent and strong.
 Using either the Japanese paper or the vellum will change the now ‘hidden’ side but keep it more or less intact if an space becomes available for a two-sided showing.

 I will be adding updates as I figure out the transformation.